Yagnesh0526/CodeRepo/README.md

-# DemoRepo
+# CodeRepo
-This is demo repository to upload general codes for projects created by the owner.
+This is a code repository to keep track of general codes for projects created by the owner.